In this section we look at the HM Revenue and Customs (HMRC) rules about pension savings. There are limits on:

 There is no limit on the amount of pension contributions you can pay.
 You will not get tax relief on all your contributions if you pay more than your taxable pay into your pension in a tax year.

 The annual allowance is the amount your pension savings can increase by in a year without you having to pay extra tax.
 If your savings increase by more than the annual allowance, you will have to pay tax on the excess.
-The standard annual allowance is currently £40,000.
+The standard annual allowance increased from £40,000 to £60,000 on 6 April 2023.

 Your annual allowance 03:22